Germany puts far-right AfD's 'Wing' group under surveillance | DW | 12.03.2020

 The AfD, formed in 2014, received 12.6% of the vote at the last German federal election in 2017, and it has representatives in all 16 German state parliaments and in the European Parliament.
 Members of the party have been accused of spreading anti-Semitic, xenophobic, Islamophobic and racist rhetoric.

 The Wing was set up in 2015 in the Thuringian city of Erfurt as a nationalistic splinter group of the party.
-They eschew clear party lines and hierarchies and as such estimates vary as to how many AfD voters support them.
+It eschews clear party lines and hierarchies and as such estimates vary as to how many AfD members and voters support the Wing.

 Reports in German media from 2019 suggest that up to 40% of AfD supporters in Germany's former eastern states were members of the Wing.